kraiz/django-crontab/README.md

         easy_install django-crontab

-add installed apps in django settings.py
+add it to installed apps in django settings.py

         INSTALLED_APPS = (
             'django_crontab',
             ...
         )

-now create a new method that should be scheduled by cron, f.e. in `myproject/myapp/cron.py`
+now create a new method that should be executed by cron every 5 minutes, f.e. in `myproject/myapp/cron.py`

         def my_scheduled_job():
           pass

-now add this your settings.py:
+now add this to your settings.py:

         CRONJOBS = [
             ('*/5 * * * *', 'myproject.myapp.cron.my_scheduled_job')
         ]

-the least to do is to run the command to add all defined jobs from `CRONJOBS` to crontab:
+the least to do is to run this command to add all defined jobs from `CRONJOBS` to crontab (of the user which you are running this command with):

         python manage.py crontab add